What is Excessive Sleepiness & How To Cope

 Excessive sleepiness is a condition whereby you tend to fall asleep or feel tired during the day when you're expected to be wide awake.
 Unlike fatigue, which is generally more about low energy, EDS can impact concentration, alertness, and overall health.

 Recent research in 2020 suggests that almost half of Americans feel drowsy between three and seven days a week.
 In addition, 40% reported that their sleepiness interferes with their normal routine, at least occasionally.
-These studies prove that daytime sleepiness is a significant problem despite being a mere symptom of other sleep-related disorders.
+These studies prove that daytime sleepiness is a significant problem despite being a mere symptom of other types of sleep disorders.

 What Are the Symptoms of Excessive Sleepiness?